Egypt court blocks creation of constitutional assembly

 Only a handful of seats were reserved for youth groups, women and for Christian Copts, who said they plan to boycott the assembly, following the example of liberal groups and the country's highest Sunni Islamic institution al-Azhar, who all withdrew from the assembly.

-The current constitution was suspended by the army rulers in February last year, shortly after they took power from Egypt's long-serving autocratic president, Hosni Mubarak, who was forced out by a popular uprising.
+The current constitution was suspended by the army in February last year, shortly after it took power from Egypt's long-serving autocratic president, Hosni Mubarak, who was forced out by a popular uprising.

-(Additional reporting by Dina Zayed and Sherine El Madany; Writing by Tom Pfeiffer; Editing by Mark Heinrich)
+(Additional reporting by Sherine El Madany and Tamim Elyan; Writing by Tom Pfeiffer; Editing by Myra MacDonald)

 - Tweet this